“The heavens open and multitudes of angels come to assist in the Holy Sacrifice of the Mass.” -Saint Gregory

 Extraordinary Form Mass

-Our cantor and Schola sing at the Extraordinary Form Mass every Sunday at 11:30 am, and at numerous Holy Days throughout the year.
-We sing the Gregorian chant propers, as well as a wide selection of Latin motets.
+Our cantor and Schola Cantorum sing at the Extraordinary Form Mass every Sunday at 11:30 am, and at numerous Holy Days throughout the year.
+We sing the Gregorian chant propers and a wide selection of Latin chants and polyphonic motets.
 The cantor and Schola positions are by audition only.
-We rehearse on Tuesdays at 7 pm in the loft throughout the entire year.
+We rehearse on Tuesdays at 7 pm in the choir loft throughout the entire year.
 Please contact Jeanne Marie Gerig, Director of Music.

 Sunday Evening Ministries

-Our current schedule on Sunday evening includes Mass at 6 pm and a Holy Hour at 7 pm.
-Our small ensembles for these ministries include piano, guitar, and cantors.
-The music is primarily contemporary.
+Our current schedule on Sunday evening includes an Ordinary Form Mass with contemporary music at 6 pm.
+Our small ensembles for these ministries are by audition and may include piano, guitar, and cantors.

 St. Cecilia Society